Centers‑of‑Gravity indicate warehouse locations that minimize transport costs

 Though the goal value is the sum of weighted distances

-The overall demand force is leading.
+, those distances are 'less relevant' when figuring out in what direction to move the CoG: the overall demand force is leading.
 In the example it has a length of 9 and points towards customer A.

 The overall demand force points the right direction, but it does not